About Our Program

 Science at AAK

-Through the Next Generation Science Standards, students engage in hands on activities and experiments based on the scientific method.
+Through the Bring Science Alive! curriculum and Next Generation Science Standards, students engage in hands-on activities and experiments based on the scientific method.
 Intermediate students are able to present their understanding and critical thinking in the spring Science Fair.

 Social Studies at AAK

-Whether studying the Ancient Greeks or Mesopotamia, AAK students learn about character, ethics, empathy, and self-esteem through our social studies curriculum.
+AAK students learn about character, ethics, empathy, and self-esteem through our Social Studies Alive! curriculum.
 They step into the shoes of these great historical figures through active projects, skits, musical performances, and distinctive artistic expression.
 The social studies and sciences of all the great world civilizations are taught in this interdisciplinary, project-based, and multi-cultural curriculum.

-All students get to choose enrichment activities during our enrichment block at the end of the day.
-Enrichment choices range from the fine arts, math, science, and any other creative topic our teachers can dream of. .
-You can see our current trimester’s offerings here: Trimester 1 Enrichments Trimester 2 Enrichments Trimester 3 Enrichments
+All students get to choose enrichment activities during our enrichment block on Tuesdays and Thursdays.
+Enrichment choices range from the fine arts, math, science, and any other creative topic our teachers can dream of.
+During this time, some students participate in the Dragon Scales choir, Scenery or Coding.
+Additional offerings might include but are not limited to Drama, Typing, Lego Robotics, Spanish, Videography, Snowshoeing, Crocheting, Gardening, Cooking, and many others.

 Homeschool Program at AAK

 AAK’s homeschool program is for students in first-fifth grade.
-AAK recognizes the importance of homeschooling and the role that families have in their children’s education.
-Our school can provide additional resources and support for your homeschooled child.
+AAK recognizes the role that families have in their children’s education, and we can provide additional resources and support for the homeschooled child.
 By working together with families, we help provide an environment for each child to thrive in and prepare for the world.
 We invite your homeschooled child to participate in our eight-hour per week on-site schedule including art, music, wellness, Paragon (social studies) or various core subjects.
 We offer flexible times to supplement the needs of individual homeschool programs as long as students attend at least eight hours a week.

 Special Education Program at AAK